dkaneshi/OnBoardingKit/README.md

 * Laravel 12 with no starter kit
     * Uses the default database SQLite
 * Laravel Pint configuration file called ```pint.json```
+* Pest PHP testing framework (XDebug must be installed to use code coverage capability)

 ### Changes to ```composer.json```
 Allows you to run linting and testing commands using composer as opposed to calling ```vendor/bin/<some_program>```